Frequently Asked Questions

 On the home page, fafsa.gov, go to the Contact Us link at the top of the page.
 This page lists all of the available options for getting additional assistance.
 You can also get live help through a secure online chat session with one of federal aid’s customer service representatives, and by phone at 1-800-433-3243.

 If your family has unusual circumstances (such as a loss of employment, loss of benefits, death or divorce), complete the FAFSA to the extent that you can and submit it for processing as instructed.
 Once the FAFSA has been submitted you may submit an income reduction form to our office for a professional judgment review (see the Forms section of our website).
-If you family's circumstances have changed from the previous tax year, our office may decide on a case-by-case basis to adjust data elements on the FAFSA that were used to calculate the EFC.

 The term “parent” is not restricted to biological parents.
 There are instances (such as when a grandparent legally adopts the applicant) in which a person other than a biological parent is treated as a parent, and in these instances, the parental questions on the application must be answered, since they apply to such an individual (or individuals).
 A foster parent, legal guardian, or a grandparent or other relative is not treated as a parent for the purposes of filing a FAFSA unless that person has legally adopted the applicant.
 An adoptive parent is treated in the same manner as a biological parent on the FAFSA.

 If the applicant’s parents are both living and married to each other, FAFSA is completed by answering questions about both parents.